 Another wording reads:”We used to perform Friday prayer with Messenger of Allah (may Allah’s peace and blessings be upon him) after sun had passed meridian, then we would return and try to find shadow.
 Sahih/Authentic. – [Al-Bukhari and Muslim]

-Scholars have agreed that due time of Friday prayer should be at the same time of Dhuhr prayer.
-It is preferable, to perform that prayer after sun passes meridian ( at Dhuhr prayer time) because this is what Prophet (may Allah’s peace and blessings be upon him) used to do most of time.
+Scholars have agreed that the time of Friday prayer should be at the same time as Dhuhr prayer.
+It is preferable to perform that prayer after the sun passes meridian ( at Dhuhr prayer time) because this is what the Prophet (may Allah’s peace and blessings be upon him) used to do most of the time.
 Scholars also unanimously agreed on this.

 But what Number of the People Constitutes Friday Prayer?

 There is no specified number for Friday Prayer.
-However, minimum number of individuals needed to form valid congregation for Friday prayer is often debated among scholars.
+However, the minimum number of individuals needed to form a valid congregation for Friday prayer is often debated among scholars.

-Majority consensus among jurists is that Friday prayer requires minimum of two or more adult Muslim men to constitute valid congregation.
-This ruling is based on hadith of Prophet Muhammad (peace be upon him), in which he stated,
+The majority consensus among jurists is that Friday prayer requires a minimum of two or more adult Muslim men to constitute a valid congregation.
+This ruling is based on the hadith of Prophet Muhammad (peace be upon him), in which he stated,

 Narrated Malik bin Huwairith: Two men came to Prophet with intention of journey.
 Prophet said, When (both of) you set out, pronounce Adhan and then Iqama and oldest of you should lead prayer.
 (Sahih Bukhari)

-However, some scholars argue that minimum number of individuals required for Friday prayer is seven, twelve, and others.
-Despite these differences of opinion, Friday prayer is communal obligation constituted by number that is conventionally called large gathering.
+However, some scholars argue that the minimum number of individuals required for Friday prayer is seven, twelve, and others.
+Despite these differences of opinion, Friday prayer is a communal obligation constituted by a number that is conventionally called a large gathering.

 Some recommended acts of worship on Friday

-• Sending Salutations on Prophet: It is customary to send peace and blessings upon Prophet Muhammad (peace be upon him), invoking Allah’s mercy and favor upon him every night and day of Friday.
-This practice aligns with teachings of Islam, which emphasize importance of honoring and respecting Prophet as beloved messenger and exemplar of faith.
+- Sending Salutations on Prophet: It is customary to send peace and blessings upon Prophet Muhammad (peace be upon him), invoking Allah’s mercy and favor upon him every night and day of Friday.
+This practice aligns with the teachings of Islam, which emphasize the importance of honoring and respecting the Prophet as a beloved messenger and exemplar of faith.

 As mentioned in Quran: “Indeed, Allah and His angels send blessings upon Prophet.
 O you who have believed, ask [ Allah to confer] blessing upon him and ask [ Allah to grant him] peace.”
 (Surah Al-Ahzab, 33:56)

-For this doing, we’ll be rewarded ten times by Allah for every single time we send blessings upon Prophet as Abu Huraira reported:
+For this, we’ll be rewarded ten times by Allah for every single time we send blessings upon the Prophet as Abu Huraira reported:

 Anas reported: Messenger of Allah, peace and blessings be upon him, said, “Increase your supplications for me on day and night of Friday.
 Whoever blesses me once, Allah will bless him ten times.”
 (Al-Sunan al-Kubraa)